froukje/datamapu/content/posts/classical_ml/random_forest.md

 * **max_features**: Maximum number of features considered to find the best split (default: the squareroot of the total number of features).
 * **bootstrap**: Whether bootstrapping is used or not (default: True).
 If set to False, the entire dataset is used for each tree.

 A complete list with detailed explanations of all possible hyperparamters can be found in the [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) documentation.
+For regression tasks the Procedure is analogue, the used method in sklearn is called *RandomForestRegressor* and a detailed list of all hyperparamters can be found in the [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) documentation.

+## Evaluation

-For a detailed example, of how to develop a Random Forest, check the separate article [Random Forests for Classification - Example]().
-The above shown example is onlz to illustrate how to fit a Random Forest in Python.
+The example above is only to illustrate how to fit a Random Forest in Python.
 In practice we would first divide the dataset into training, validation and test set, before fitting and evaluating the model.
 You can find a more realistic example with a larger dataset on [kaggle]().
-For regression tasks the Procedere is analogue, the used method in sklearn is called *Random Forest Regressor* and a detailed list of all hyperparamters can be found in the [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) documentation.

-## Evaluation

 The evaluation of a Random Forest model depends on whether a classification or a regression problem is considered.
 In any case, the common metrics can be used to evaluate the results.
 You can find an overview about the most common metrics in the articles [Metrics for Classification Problems]({{< ref "classification_metrics" >}}) or [Metrics for Regression Problems]({{< ref "regression_metrics">}})

 ## Summary

 In this article we learned about Random Forests, how they are created, and their main advantages and disadvantages.
 Random Forests are an [ensemble Machine Learning]({{< ref "ensemble">}}) model consisting of multiple [Decision Trees]({{< ref "decision_trees">}}).
 They use the strength of Decision Trees and at the same time overcome their tendency to overfit.
 Compared to Decision Trees, Random Forests are more robust, flexible and accurate, they loose however interpretability and are more expensive to train.
-For a deatiled Version of the above example derived by hand, please refer to the article [Random Forests for Classification - Example]() and for a more realistic example with a larger dataset, you can find an example on [kaggle]().
+For a more realistic example with a larger dataset, check this [kaggle]() notebook.

+If this blog is useful for you, I'm thankful for your support!
+{{< bmc-button slug="pumaline" >}}